Mandaviya To Review National Games Preparations In Meghalaya

-Sports Minister Mansukh Mandaviya is set to visit Meghalaya to assess the preparations for the 39th National Games and inaugurate a new sports complex, marking a significant step for sports infrastructure in the region.
+Sports Minister Mansukh Mandaviya is set to visit Meghalaya to assess the preparations for the 39th National Games and inaugurate a new sports complex, boosting sports infrastructure in the region.

 Key Points